South African Quick Brief (2026)

 Additional Support from SASSA

-While SRD grant payments are a crucial lifeline for millions, SASSA also encourages beneficiaries to explore other support programs that might be available.
+While SRD grant payments are a crucial lifeline for millions, SASSA also encourages beneficiaries to explore other support programmes that might be available.
 Depending on individual circumstances, some beneficiaries may qualify for other types of aid, like child support grants, disability grants, or food parcels during periods of hardship.
 SASSA continues to focus on providing a safety net for those in need, particularly during challenging financial times.

 Stay Informed and Act Early